No consumption, recovery of drugs from Aryan Khan, Mukul Rohatgi tells Bombay High Court | www.lokmattimes.com

 No consumption, recovery of drugs from Aryan Khan, Mukul Rohatgi tells Bombay High Court

-He told the court that Aryan Khan was "no case of possession of drugs" against Aryan Khan and that he was arrested wrongly.
-He said, "it was fit case for bail".
+He told the court that there was "no case of possession of drugs" against Aryan Khan, he was arrested wrongly and "it was fit case for bail".

 Rohatgi said Aryan Khan was invited to the cruise as a special guest.